SebaSCF/Internet-Programming/Assignment#2/Readme.md

-# Assignment # 2   Single HTML with CSS styling
+# Assignment # 2  Single PHP page with MySQL connectivity, in order to input, store and display data.

 In this assignment for the Internet Programming class, a single page website is done.
 Using common HTML tags such as, a, h1, section, div, and header.
 Also, PHP was used in order to create a place where the data from input is saved, which can also be displayed in the same page.
 ### Instructions